ddmitov/mneme/README.md

 --------------------------------------------------------------------------------
 [![License: Artistic-2.0](https://img.shields.io/badge/License-Artistic%202.0-0298c3.svg)](./LICENSE.md)

-Mneme is a Mojolicious application for easy memorization of basic facts of Bulgarian history.
+Mneme is a Mojolicious application for quick review of basic facts of Bulgarian history.
 It runs on the Heroku platform and is still in an early stage of development.

 ## CPAN Dependencies